 I’m often inspired when in nature, especially in terms of colour and texture.
 By contrast, I’m also influenced by quite industrial forms.
 I think the simple, bold forms of my pieces allows room for the attention to be focused on the materials themselves.

 On the installation for Browns…

-When the team contacted me to collaborate on a window display, I felt it was a great chance to develop some existing pieces that already fitted the “iconic” theme.
+When the team contacted me to collaborate, I felt it was a great chance to develop some existing pieces.
 The corrugated circular forms and broken textured edges have been referred to as Greek ruins before, and it’s always something I wanted to push further as a narrative and concept.
-The project with Browns has been one of the most fun yet as the colour palette really varies across all six windows.
+The project with Browns has been one of the most fun yet as the colour palette really varies.

-Charlotte’s 19-piece sculptural installation will hold iconic accessories from the likes of Gucci, Saint Laurent, Balenciaga and many more at Browns South Molton Street from Wednesday 5th August to Monday 7th September 2020.
+Charlotte’s sculptural installation will hold iconic ready-to-wear, resort wear and accessories from the likes of Jacquemus, Saint Laurent, Bottega Veneta, Louisa Ballou and many more at Browns Brook Street from Wednesday 18th May to Thursday 16th June 2022.